Blaarkies/ksp-visual-calculator/README.md

 By dragging planets into specific positions, the user can determine where/when the satellite will have a connection.

-The communication lines appear between spacecraft and/or Kerbin, and imitate those seen in-game: a solid green line shows that both ends have a good connection to each other.
+The communication lines appear between spacecraft and/or Kerbin, and imitate those seen in-game:

+A solid green line shows that both ends have a good connection to each other.

 ![Good signal](./storage/green-line.jpg?raw=true "Good signal")